liamtoaldo/NonSenseGenerator/docs/mkdocs/NonSenseGenerator/docs/user_stories.md

 ## US 4
 4. As a user I want to add terms from my input sentence to the available terms so that they will be re-used in the future.
 ### Description
-- Display a menu to the user to select whether or not his input terms will be saved
-- Upon confirmation, validate the selection
+- Upon generation of nonsense sentence, validate the selection and extract terms from the input sentence
 - Save the terms in the application
 ## US 5
 5. As a user I want to select a time for the sentence to be produced so that I can generate phrases that fit specific temporal contexts.